Did Anne Boleyn have six fingers on one hand?

 Even though Henry appeared to be madly in love with her – he wrote countless flirtatious letters to her before they were married – he was increasingly desperate for a male heir.
-After Anne gave birth to a daughter, Elizabeth, Henry started to lose interest.
+After Anne gave birth to a daughter, the future Elizabeth I, Henry started to lose interest.

 Flaws in the report immediately appear: Sander never met Anne and was writing long after her execution.
 It can be argued that a man like Henry would have not have been attracted to a woman with the physical defects described above.
 Especially as, at the time, imperfections were seen as signs of witchcraft and evil.

 It is possible, according to another Elizabethan writer named George Wyatt, that Anne had a small extra piece of fingernail, which may explain where the idea came from.
 But the sixth finger myth ensconced in Anne’s history was a fabrication by Sander wishing to discredit Protestant Elizabeth’s reign by attacking her bloodline.